Demo748/lcbhop/README.md

 - Fixed scrollwheel not working in terminal
 - Fixed pressing spacebar in chat queuing a jump when closed

+#### Known issues:
+- Opening chat interrupts movement, freezes player mid-air
+- Jump animation not used
+- Any non-overhang slopes are climbable
+- Friction/falling issue when moving downhill
+- Fall damage is a bandaid solution (not perfectly vanilla)

 ### 1.3.1
 - Fix bhop speed cap limiting vertical velocity.